 July 18, 2014: Congratulations!
 Prof. Jun received a research mentor award for 5 year service at the STARS program.

 June 30, 2014: Prof. Jun provided an invited lecture on Nanoscience and the Environment for high school students in St. Louis as a part of Students and Teachers as Research Scientists (STARS) program, at the University of Missouri-St. Louis, St. Louis.
 Other speakers in today's session included Dr. Tom George,

 Chancellor and Professor, UMSL and Dr. George Gokel,

 Distinguished Professor and

 June 27, 2014: Congratulations!
 A collaboration paper with Prof. Biswas' lab has been accepted to be published in Analytical Chemistry.
 The title is "Measurement of Sub 2 nm Clusters of Pristine and Composite Metal Oxides During Nanomaterials Synthesis in Flame Aerosol Reactors".
 Link to the paper.

 June 21-27, 2014: Jessica, Chelsea, and Prof. Jun attended the Gordon Research Conference (GRC) on Environmental Science: Water, NH.
-Before the GRC, Chelsea successfully presented during the Gordon Research Seminar.
+Before the GRC, Chelsea successfully gave her talk during the Gordon Research Seminar.
 All of us presented our research at GRC.
-Our proud lab alumna, Prof. Yandi Hu, also joined us there too.
+Our proud lab alumna, Prof. Yandi Hu, joined us there as well.

 June 18, 2014: Congratulations!
 U.S. DOE announced the Energy Frontier Research Center (EFRC) winners.
 Our team, Nanoscale Control of Geologic CO2, NCGC at Berkeley, won the competition.
 Our group will continue working with the outstanding scientist team members at the center.
 Click here for more information